frostludik/project-2-genesis/README.md

   - MySQL DB

-$~$

->## Other instructions:
+>## Instructions:
+>- **Files**
->- Export from DBeaver (MySQL) database is located in project-2-genesis/externalResources
+>  - Export from DBeaver (MySQL) database is located in project-2-genesis/externalResources
->- Export from Postman with REST requests is located in project-2-genesis/externalResources
+>  - Export from Postman with REST requests is located in project-2-genesis/externalResources
+>- **Database**
->- Database "project2genesis" is empty, only created, with table "users" and with its properties set
+>  - Database "project2genesis" is empty, only created, with table "users" and with its properties set
->- To fill database with records for testing use four prepared POST requests from Postman
+>  - To fill database with records for testing use four prepared POST requests from Postman
+>- **Log**
+>  - Log is outputted to console and to file
+>  - Log file is located in project-2-genesis/logs folder